mui/material-ui/docs/src/pages/getting-started/page-layout-examples/page-layout-examples.md

 - A dashboard
 - A sign-in page
+- A sign-up page
 - A blog page
 - A checkout flow
 - An album page
 - A pricing page
+- A sticky footer page